 While it’s not a glamorous task, sometimes wiping your dog’s butt is necessary, especially if they have problems with their anal glands.
 The Glandex Pet Wipes are designed specifically to clean your pet’s behind after anal gland expression—they contain a non-toxic enzyme that naturally neutralizes unpleasant odors, as well as vitamin E, aloe, and moisturizers to soothe the area.

-These wipes come in packages of 24, 75 or 100, and they’re non-toxic, alcohol free, and paraben free.
+These wipes come in packages of 24, 75 or 100, and they’re alcohol free, and paraben free.
 They’re made from a thick premium cloth material (so they won't rip on you), and they’re safe for dogs of all ages, as well as kittens and cats.

 Best Hypoallergenic: Wild One Grooming Wipes

 The human-grade wipes are made with coconut water and aloe, and they’re free from parabens, sulfates, alcohol, and chemical detergents.
 They’re safe to use around your dog’s face and outer ear, and the formula is mild enough for everyday use.
-Plus, the brand offers a 5 percent discount if you subscribe for recurring deliveries of the product!
+Plus, the brand offers a 5 percent discount if you subscribe for recurring deliveries of the product.

 Best Compostable: Earth Rated Dog Wipes

-For those households that go through a lot of dog wipes, you can feel good about the Earth Rated Dog Wipes, which are 99 percent biobased and compostable, so you don’t have to put them in the trash.
+For those households that go through a lot of dog wipes, you can feel better about the Earth Rated Dog Wipes, which are 99 percent biobased and compostable, so you don’t have to put them in the trash.
 These wipes come in packages of 100 or 400, and they’re available in unscented and lavender options.